White Men Can't Jump: Plot

-Billy insists that he can indeed dunk, and after Sidney disagrees, Billy offers to bet his share of the $5,000 on his ability to dunk.
-Sidney gives him three chances, telling him "white men can't jump".
-Billy fails and squanders his share.
+Billy insists that he can indeed dunk and bets his share of the $5,000 on his ability to dunk but fails.
 When he tells Gloria, she leaves him.
 Desperate to get her back, Billy goes to Sidney for help.
-Sidney reveals that he has a friend who works as a security guard at the TV studio that produces Jeopardy!
-His friend, Robert, agrees to use his connections to get her on the show if Billy can sink a hook shot from beyond the half-court line, which he does.
-Gloria initially stumbles over sports questions (such as naming Babe Ruth as the all-time NBA rebound leader), but makes a comeback with a pet topic, "Foods That Begin With the Letter Q".
+Sidney has a friend who works as a security guard at the TV studio that produces Jeopardy!
+His friend agrees to use his connections to get her on the show if Billy can sink a hook shot from beyond the half-court line, which he does.
+Gloria initially stumbles over sports questions but makes a comeback with a pet topic, "Foods That Begin With the Letter Q".
 She wins $14,100 on her first episode.

 Billy sings Gloria a song he has composed and wins her back.
-As Billy and Gloria discuss their new future, Sidney is desperate for Billy's help.
-His apartment was burglarized and his winnings were stolen.
-He and Rhonda are desperate for money so they can move to a better neighborhood.
-Gloria is expecting Billy to get a steady job and settle down, but Sidney informs him that two hoops legends of the L.A. streetball scene, "The King" and "The Duck", are playing at the courts downtown.
+As Billy and Gloria discuss their future, Sidney approaches Billy for help: His apartment was burglarized and his winnings were stolen.
+Gloria is expecting Billy to get a steady job, but Sidney informs him that two hoops legends of the L.A. streetball scene, "The King" and "The Duck", are playing downtown.
 Sidney asks Billy to partner with him to play against them.
-Billy enthusiastically agrees, offering to gamble his share of Gloria's take.
-Gloria warns that if Billy gambles with her money, they are through, regardless of the outcome.
-Billy sides with Sidney, feeling he must honor the obligation he owes Sidney for getting Gloria on Jeopardy!.
-They play a final game against King and Duck.
-In a very tight game, Sidney and Billy prevail, the winning point coming when Sidney lobs an "alley-oop" pass to Billy, who dunks it.
+Billy agrees, offering to gamble his share of Gloria's take.
+Gloria warns that if Billy gambles with her money, they are through, even if he and Sidney win.
+Billy sides with Sidney, feeling he must honor the obligation he owes him for getting Gloria on Jeopardy!.
+Gloria respectfully breaks up with Billy due to this situation.
+Billy and Sidney play against King and Duck and prevail, the winning point coming when Sidney lobs an "alley-oop" pass to Billy, who dunks it.

-Billy returns home, happy for having doubled his share of Gloria's winnings, but he is crushed to find that Gloria has kept her word and left him for good.
-The mobsters who are after Billy find him and he pays off his debts.
-Billy asks Sidney to set him up with a real job, and Sidney remarks that Billy and Gloria may be better off without each other.
-The film ends as Billy and Sidney launch into yet another basketball argument and return to the court where they first met to play a one-on-one game, this time as friends.
+Billy returns home and is crushed to find that Gloria has in fact left him.
+The mobsters who are after Billy find him, and he pays his debts.
+Sidney remarks that Billy and Gloria may be better off without each other.
+Billy is fed up and finished with basketball hustling, and asks Sidney if he could offer him a job at his construction company, which Sidney agrees to help Billy out.
+The film ends as Billy and Sidney launch into another basketball argument and return to the court where they first met to play a one-on-one game, this time as friends.